mattghali/interviewtest/q5/README.md

 TCP window   | 46
 Length       | 0

+The server ACKs the 21 bytes sent by the client.

 `10.128.131.133.59096 > 10.122.0.110.22: Flags [P.], seq 22:814, ack 21, win 65535, length 792`